garencheckley/podexp/README.md

 - Updated the Text-to-Speech voice model from `en-US-Chirp3-HD-Orus` to `en-US-Chirp3-HD-Leda` for improved audio quality
 - Fixed an issue with the Google Cloud Storage bucket naming
 - Updated the frontend to use the production backend URL
 - Improved error handling for API calls
-- Enhanced source display with better formatting and user-friendly references
+- Enhanced podcast source management with the implementation of source discovery and source-guided search
+- Improved audio player with automatic playback when clicking "Play Episode" button
+- Enhanced episode creation date display to show both relative time (e.g., "2 mins ago") and full date-time information